 Mason City is a medium-sized city located in the state of Iowa.
 With a population of 27,366 people and seven constituent neighborhoods, Mason City is the 16th largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mason City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mason City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mason City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mason City who work in office and administrative support (14.82%), sales jobs (11.28%), and healthcare (7.13%).
+There are especially a lot of people living in Mason City who work in office and administrative support (13.97%), sales jobs (11.86%), and management occupations (7.42%).

-The percentage of adults in Mason City who are college-educated is close to the national average for all communities of 21.84%: 20.93% of the adults in Mason City have a bachelor's degree or advanced degree.
+The education level of Mason City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.86% of adults 25 and older in Mason City have a college degree.

 The people who call Mason City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mason City residents report their race to be White, followed by Black or African-American.
+The greatest number of Mason City residents report their race to be White, followed by Asian.
 Important ancestries of people in Mason City include Norwegian, Irish, English, and Czech.

 The most common language spoken in Mason City is English.
 Other important languages spoken here include Spanish and Laotian.